 Copy the value that appears on the Certificates & secrets page.
 After you leave the page, it won't be displayed again.

-The password is an important security credential.
+The client secret value (password) is an important security credential.
 Do not share the password with anyone or distribute it within a client application.

 Go to your application in the Azure portal.

 Select Settings > Authentication / Authorization, and make sure that App Service Authentication is On.